gravemalte/Platypurse/docs/How-to-MVC.md

 Lets split them up we will start with the Model.

-The Model is a basicly data class with methods to manupulate the attribute of the class.
+The Model is a basicly data class with methods to manipulate the attribute of the class.

 A simple example: